Policy iteration for the deterministic control problems -- a viscosity approach: Introduction

 \quad The idea of PI dates back to Howard \cite{Howard60} in a stochastic environment known as the Markov decision process (MDP).
 Subsequent works \cite{Bert12, Powell07, Put94} explored PI for MDPs in discrete time and space; recently, \cite{Ber17, LJMB21} considered PI for (deterministic) optimal control problems in discrete time and continuous space.
 In these works, PIs are proved to converge to the optimal control under suitable conditions on the model parameters.
+Furthermore, \cite{puterman1979, santos2004} studied the convergence rate of PI for infinite-horizon MDP.
 On the other hand, many real-world problems are modeled by dynamical systems evolving in continuous time, and it is known that DP for optimal control in continuous time and space entails the Hamilton-Jacobi-Bellman (HJB) partial differential equation (PDE).
-Despite its importance, PI for optimal control problems in continuous time and space has not been rigorously studied until recently. \cite{AL05, VPAL09} proved the convergence of PI for continuous-time linear quadratic optimal control problems; more general cases were settled in \cite{LS21} under a fixed point assumption.
+Despite its importance, PI for optimal control problems in continuous time and space has mostly been studied in the linear quadratic setting \cite{Klein68, VPAL09}, or those with a specific structure that allows solvability to some extent \cite{AL05}.
+It was not until recently that the general space-time problems were considered in \cite{LS21} under a fixed point assumption.
 For the stochastic control problems, \cite{KSS20, RSZ22} showed that PI converges exponentially fast in the case where controls are only exercised on the drift term of the state process.
 Similar results were derived for the corresponding entropy-regularized problems \cite{HWZ22, TZ23}.
-We also mention, in a closely related direction, \cite{BJ16, WLL15} studied value iteration for optimal control problems.
-See \cite{LV09, WHL17} for recent progress on theory and applications of ADP for optimal control and RL.
+Recently, PI for mean field games was considered in \cite{CCG21, C22, CT22}.
+We also mention, in a closely related direction, \cite{BJ16, WLL15} studied value iteration for optimal control problems. \cite{JM70, Mayne66} proposed differential dynamic programming.
+It relies on a quadratic approximation to the value function, which requires the second-order property of the model parameters.
+See \cite{LV09, WHL17} for recent progress on the theory and applications of ADP for optimal control and RL.